-Minority Salience and Criminal Justice Decisions with Nadine Ketel and Olivier Marie (conditional accept at American Economic Review: Insights)
+Minority Salience and Criminal Justice Decisions with Nadine Ketel (Vrije Universiteit Amsterdam) and Olivier Marie (Erasmus University Rotterdam)

 Abstract: Decision-makers can exhibit biases when they overemphasize particularly salient features under limited attention.
-We exploit a sudden salience shock involving individuals of Moroccan descent in the Netherlands to examine biases within the Dutch criminal justice system.
-Leveraging high-quality data covering arrest through appeal, we find no impact on police or prosecutor decisions but uncover a 79% increase in sentence lengths imposed by judges on salient individuals.
-Heterogeneity analyses suggest that judge experience can mitigate bias in these more discretionary decisions.
-Additionally, we document long-term costs for affected defendants, whose cumulative labor income declined by 40% in the years following conviction.
+We exploit a sudden salience shock involving individuals of Moroccan descent to examine biases within the Dutch criminal justice system.
+The salience shock concerned the assassination of a defense attorney by organized crime and thus specifically targeted the justice system.
+Leveraging high-quality data covering arrest through appeal, we find no impact on police or prosecutor decisions but uncover a 71% increase in sentence lengths imposed by judges on salient individuals.
+Heterogeneity analyses suggest that judge experience with minority suspects can mitigate bias in these more discretionary decisions.

-Podcast episode (in Dutch): De Nieuwe Economen Podcast (12 September 2024) (available online, on Spotify and Apple podcasts)
+Podcast episode: De Nieuwe Economen Podcast (in Dutch, available online, on Spotify and Apple podcasts)

 The Fast and the Studious?
 Ramadan Observance and Student Performance with Olivier Marie and Marco Musumeci (revise and resubmit at Journal of Population Economics)